salmedina/SatelliteImageryTool/README.md

-# Satellite Image Seearch Tool
+# Satellite Image Search Tool

 This tool shows satellite images based on a search term and a certain location.